sohelhussain/DSA/Recursion/dp.md

 # how to identify dp.
- - For each index we have two choices, so the time complexity in recursion becomes 2^n.
+ - For each index we have two choices (one fn can call two or more fn), so the time complexity in recursion becomes 2^n.
  - At that point, we should think about Dynamic Programming (DP).
     -  We need to check whether the state repeats.
     -  If the same state (i, sum) is reached again, the result will always be the same, so we can store it and reuse it.```fn(i, sum)```